There are many ways you can find out more about studying with us. We've put together some resources and useful information to help you get started.

 Leeds Hardship Fund

 You may be eligible to receive financial support to help with study or living costs at Leeds if you are experiencing financial hardship.
-Find out more about Leeds Hardship Fund.
+Find out more about the Leeds Hardship Fund.

 Lifelong Learning Centre Student Bursary Fund